-Pork is classified as a red meat, due to its high content of myoglobin.
-Chicken, on the other hand, is poultry and is classified as a white meat.
+Pork is classified as red meat due to its high content of myoglobin.
+Chicken, on the other hand, is poultry and is classified as white meat.

-According to the USDA, chickens can be classified in four groups: Cornish game hen, broiler-fryer, roaster and capon (1).
+According to the USDA, chickens can be classified into four groups: Cornish game hen, broiler-fryer, roaster, and capon (1).
 The two main differentiating factors between these groups are the chicken’s age and weight.

 Based on the classification, one of the defining differences of these meats becomes apparent.
-Chicken meat is usually light pink, while pork is darker in colour.
+Chicken meat is usually light pink, while pork is darker in color.